Renad-Ahmad/Tic-Tac-Toe-Game/README.md

 * In the third phase, with HTML, JavaScript and jQuery created the page and the table for the Tic Tac Toe game.
 * In the fourth phase, style the page with CSS.
 * In the fifth phase, created a play function to switch turns between x and o.
-* In the sixth phase,  created a updateGameStatus function to check for win or tie and who's turn it is next.
+* In the sixth phase,  created a updateGameStatus function to check for win or tie.

 #### List of unsolved problems
 ---